United Airlines Flight 811: In popular culture

-The events of Flight 811 were featured in "Unlocking Disaster", the season-one (2003) and first episode of the long-running Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation internationally), which included interviews with survivors and a dramatization of the accident.
+The events of Flight 811 were featured in "Unlocking Disaster", the first episode of the long-running Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation internationally), which included interviews with survivors and a dramatization of the accident.
 The flight was also included in a Mayday season-six (2007) Science of Disaster special titled "Ripped Apart".
-This will be covered again in upcoming season 24, episode 1 of MaydayIt is featured in season 1, episode 2, of the TV show Why Planes Crash, in an episode called "Breaking Point".
+It was covered again in the series' first episode of its 24th season titled "Terror Over the Pacific".

 The incident is featured in the bestselling book The Checklist Manifesto by Atul Gawande.

+The incident is also featured in Why Planes Crash in the episode "Breaking Point".